dankaiser1808/dotfiles/README.md

    - `.chezmoiscripts` - Custom setup and configuration scripts
 5. **Install Zsh plugins** - Downloads and configures custom Zsh plugins for enhanced shell functionality

-## Features

-- **Cross-platform compatibility** - Works seamlessly on Arch Linux and in development containers
-- **Secure management** - Leverages chezmoi's security features for sensitive configurations
-- **Automated setup** - One-command installation and configuration
-- **Extensible** - Easy to customize and extend with additional tools and configurations
-- **Version controlled** - All configurations are tracked and versioned through Git

 ## Customization

 The repository structure follows chezmoi conventions.
 To customize follow these steps: